 Stop sending surveys immediately if someone becomes your customer.
 Don’t forget to follow the following regarding frequency:

-3. Always ensure that your customer is getting an NPS survey question if he has taken a specific action.
-Timing plays a key role when sending NPS surveys.
+- Always ensure that your customer receives an NPS survey question if they have taken a specific action.

 Your goal is to improve the NPS score, so you have to send NPS surveys periodically.